mkj3085003/2025_Notes/pages/Part 1.md

 						- apply theoretical knowledge in real-world settings
 						- deepen my understanding of the field.
-			- Why did you choose to do that subject? collapsed:: true
+			- Why did you choose to do that subject?
-				- It's because it can sometimes be challenging, but it's also rewarding.
+				- It's because it sometimes can be challenging, but it's also rewarding.
 				- The challenge is that
 					- master complex algorithms
 					- many technical principles